opf/openproject/docs/development/concepts/permissions/README.md

 - *Anonymous* roles that is a special role, similar to the *non member* role but applying to non-authenticated users.
 - All other roles, which are saved in the database and contain a user-defined set of permissions that this role will grant.

-**Surprisingly, when looking up permissions, the non member role is always factored in, even it the user does have other roles within the project as well.
-That means that if the user has a role in a project not granting "Create new work package", but the non member role is granting the permission, the user will in effect have that permission.**

 In the following screenshot, you can see the builtin, non-deletable roles *Non member* and *Anonymous*, as well as three additional, user-created roles.

 ![Overview of some of the roles](roles-administration.png)